NIAEFEUP/slides/web-workshop/presentation.md

 # HTTP

-HTTP a protocol, commonly built on top of TCP, used to communicate between two machines, mainly used in web applications.
+HTTP a protocol, commonly built on top of TCP, used to communicate between two machines, mainly used in web applications, APIs, and IoT.
 It's a **stateless** protocol so no information is stored between requests.

 <img style="width: 100%;" src="./assets/HTTPBasics.png">